 The Benefits of Teaching at a Language School in Turkey

-Although jumping from one class to a very different class can be stressful, it’s a great way to learn a vast variety of teaching methods and to understand the importance and benefits of tailor-made lesson plans.
-Teaching different ages and levels, including full classes, private lessons and business English lessons also keeps you on your toes.
-The day feels more exciting and it keeps you engaged, which is beneficial for the students.
-That’s not to say it isn’t difficult sometimes.
-Here are some tips to help.
+Although jumping from different class levels is stressful, it’s a great way to learn a variety of teaching styles.
+In addition, it will help you to understand the importance and benefits of tailor-made lesson plans.
+Become an efficient, engaged and well-rounded teacher by teaching a variety of ages and levels, including full classes, private lessons and business English lessons.
+However, with all this in mind, it can nonetheless be difficult sometimes.
+Here are some tips to help:

-To make sure everything goes smoothly, it’s important to plan ahead and keep notes.
+Make sure everything goes smoothly by planning ahead and keeping notes.
 Teaching many classes can often be confusing.
-Using a notebook to record previous lessons and colour coordinating different classes is the key to be able to enter a classroom with confidence.
-Knowing what and when you are teaching different classes helps you structure the day logically, allowing you to mentally prepare before stepping into each classroom.
-Unless the school offers training, which is rare, I highly recommend completing a TESOL certificate course online with OnTESOL.
-You will get all the training that you need to teach English in Turkey and you can do this quickly from your home computer.
+Use a notebook to record previous lessons and colour coordinate different classes so that you can teach with confidence.
+Knowing what and when you are teaching helps you structure the day logically.
+This also allows you to mentally prepare before stepping into each classroom.
+Unless the school offers training, enrol in a TESOL certificate course.
+You will get all the training you need to teach English in Turkey and you can do this quickly from your home computer

 Switching between levels:

 Walking out of an advanced class and into an elementary class can be difficult, particularly for conversation classes.
 It’s important to adapt to the class level quickly.
-I find asking basic questions using grammar structures that have previously been taught allows me to mentally sink in to the necessary teaching styles and methods.
-A few simple questions and games can get the class rolling and communication at the expected fluency level will start naturally.
+Ask basic questions using grammar structures that were previously taught, so that you can absorb the necessary teaching styles and methods.
+A few simple questions and games can get the class rolling and the communication at the expected fluency level will start naturally.

 Switching between ages:

-Language schools usually have adult classes and junior classes separated and often you will be expected to teach both.
-An adult class can be filled with hardworking, enthusiastic students.
-The same can be said for junior classes, but frequently they require a much more authoritative teaching style.
-It is important to remember to adapt to the maturity level before entering the classroom.
-Speaking louder and keeping an eye on disruptive students is something to keep in mind when entering a junior class after teaching several classes adult students.
+Language schools in Turkey usually have adult classes and junior classes separated.
+Teachers are often will expected to teach both.
+An adult class can be filled with hardworking, enthusiastic students, as are junior classes.
+However, frequently they require a much more authoritative teaching style.
+Remember to adapt to the maturity level before entering the classroom.
+Therefore, you might need to speak louder and keep an eye on disruptive students when teaching a junior class.